The following In-house Advisor practice note provides comprehensive and up to date legal information covering:

 the law firm acknowledges that it owes allegiance both to the business and the legal department

-the business acknowledges that it should operate the relationship within the agreed pa
+the business acknowledges that it should operate the relationship within the agreed parameters and guidance

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.